- Open and Affirming

 The Coalition is an independent non-profit, and our national ONA program receives no regular funding from Our Church’s Wider Mission.
 More than 60 percent of our budget depends on gifts from individuals and ONA congregations.
 Your gift–large or small–will make a difference in the lives of countless LGBTQ seekers who still have not heard the message that there is a church where they and their families are safe.

 ■ We’ll expand resources, training programs and our churchwide network of ONA consultants to help congregations work towards an ONA covenant in ways that build consensus and reduce conflict.

-■ We’ll launch a series of webinars and workshops to train ONA churches in the best practices for advocacy, evangelism, communication and growth.
+■ We’ll expand our series of webinars and workshops to train ONA churches in the best practices for advocacy, evangelism, communication and growth.

-■ We’ll support ONA congregations in their advocacy for LGBT youth, seniors and asylum-seekers.
+■ We’ll support ONA congregations in their advocacy for LGBTQ youth, seniors and asylum-seekers.

 ■ We’ll build ONA support structures in every Conference of the United Church of Christ.

 In 2017, you can be part of a revival of the Open and Affirming movement in the United Church of Christ.
 Together, we can reclaim the vision of our movement’s founders in 1985: of a church where not some, but all congregations live out Christ’s call for justice, reconciliation and peace.
 We can be a 100% Open and Affirming church, and you can make it happen!